davesweb/laravel-repositories/readme.md

 composer update davesweb/repositories
 ```

+If you use Laravel's auto-discover feature, the service provider is registered automatically.
+If not, add the following
+service provider to your app: `Davesweb\Repositories\RepositoryServiceProvider::class`.

 Once the package is installed in your project, all that is left is to
 publish the config file and other resources.
 Simply run
 ```